krishna-chaitanya-piratla/Technical-Writing-Samples/Integrating Git into VS Code.md

    - Click on the "Source Control" icon in the Activity Bar on the side of the window (or use the keyboard shortcut `Ctrl+Shift+G` on Windows/Linux or `Cmd+Shift+G` on macOS) to open the Source Control view.
    - Click on the "Clone Repository" button (icon with a cloud and arrow pointing down) in the top-right corner of the Source Control view.
    - Enter the URL of the GitHub repository you want to clone and specify a local folder on your computer where you want to store the repository.
+   - If this is your first time accessing a repo from Github, you'll be prompted to enter your username and password.
+Follow the instructions [here](https://docs.github.com/en/get-started/getting-started-with-git/about-remote-repositories) depending on how you've cloned the repository.
    - Click "Clone" to initiate the cloning process.
 The repository will be downloaded to your local machine.

 2. **Open the Cloned Repository in VS Code:**